How to Recover Stolen Cryptocurrency: The Ultimate How-to Guide

 In a blockchain, transactions leave trails that can be traced.
 It’s also quite easy to figure out the thief’s wallet address.
 You can track the recipient’s address.
 If thieves try to transfer funds from your account to the exchange, report it to the cryptocurrency exchange immediately.

-Most exchanges require traders to provide Know Your Customer (KYC) details, such as address and name, before converting or trading cryptocurrency to fiat.
+Most exchanges require traders to provide Know Your Customer (KYC) details, such as their name and address, before converting cryptocurrency to fiat or trading.
 Reporting a case can help the exchange track down thieves.
 This is why reporting to the police is so important.

-Once again, blockchain researchers like Blockcypher can help trace your assets.
-The website provides the perpetrator’s Bitcoin address, which can be found at www.bitcoinwhoswho.com, to verify the owner.
+Once again, blockchain researchers such as Blockcypher can help you trace your assets.
+The website at www.bitcoinwhoswho.com provides the perpetrator’s Bitcoin address to verify the owner.

 However, it is important to remember that this method does not guarantee a return on your money.